Course Number: MA 270

-- Practice skills in handwashing, wrapping autoclaving instruments, sterilization techniques, disposing of biohazardous materials, and standard precautions.
+- Practice skills in hand-washing, wrapping instruments, sterilizations techniques, disposing of bio-hazardous materials, and standard precautions.

-- Understand how to access emergencies when in a clinical setting.
+- Understand how to manage emergencies and how to access the emergency system in a clinical setting.

-- Utilize skills learned in clinical lab to prepare and maintain exam and treatment rooms.
+- Utilize proper methods to prepare and maintain exam and treatment rooms.

-- Access and instruct preventative health issues to patients.
+- Access and instruct patients about preventative health issues.

 - Understand the inventory system and learn how to maintain it.

-- Dispose of all controlled substances using the guidelines of their medical office.
+- Dispose of all controlled substances using the guidelines of the medical office.